In this section

 - Muscles around the airways squeeze tight.
 Your airways have muscles around them that are usually loose.
 When you have asthma, these muscles can tighten.

-When asthma is not well-controlled, you can have symptoms like:
+When asthma is not well-controlled, symptoms may include:

 - An asthma cough is usually dry and hard to stop.
 The cough is not just from a cold.
 Asthma coughs often happen at night or after running or playing hard.
 The cough does not go away.